benbalter/WP-Resume/readme.txt

 * Lost the beta tag

 = 1.31 =
-* Default CSS modified to reset #header and #header h2 backgrounds to none.
+* Minor fix to the included stylesheet to reset #header and #header h2 backgrounds to none in case they conflict with the theme’s defaults.